caroldaniel/42sp-cursus-inception/guides/Mandatory-en.md

 > #### What's the difference between TLS and SSL?
 > TLS and SSL are cryptographic protocols that provide secure communications over a computer network.
 TLS is the successor to SSL, and it is more secure and more widely used than SSL.
 However, the term SSL is still commonly used to refer to TLS.

-Now, let's learn how to set a Docker container with NGINX and TLS.
-But before I show you how to compose a Dockerfile for NGINX, let's understand the step by step of what needs to be done in order to install NGINX and configure it to use TLS.
+Now, let's learn how to set up NGINX and TLS.

 ### 1. Install NGINX and OpenSSL: